 - Feudalism shouldn’t be thought to be a real thing – it’s a label, not an entity.
 Feudalism never ‘did’ anything, or made something happen.
 So if your argument depends on ‘because of feudalism’, then you should think again.

 - If you do want to talk about feudalism – if it’s a useful concept for you in any of its forms – then go ahead.
-Just make sure you avoid confusion by being clear what you mean by it: otherwise (and trust me on this) the feudalism police will sniff you out and hunt you down, wherever you are.
-You’ve been warned…
+Just make sure you avoid confusion by being clear what you mean by it: otherwise the feudalism police will hunt you down, wherever you are…

 Chris Wickham, ‘Le forme del feudalesimo’, Settimane di Studio 47, (2000)15-46.
-The article also tackles the feudal revolution, but there’s lots in English on this, including a book published by CUP in 2013 which I can recommend wholeheartedly, so I’m won’t cover that now.
+The article also tackles the feudal revolution, but there’s lots in English on this, including a little book published by CUP in 2013 (ahem), so I’m won’t cover that now.

 Marc Bloch, La société féodale, 2 vols., (Paris, 1939-1940)